vruusmann/blog/_posts/2018-09-17-sklearn_business_rules.md

 The main technical challenge is related to the representation of business rules.
 First and foremost, they should be easy for the data scientist to compose and maintain.
 Secondly, they should be easy to implement with the underlying ML framework.

-There are many 3rd party business rules solutions available for the Python platform.
+There are many third-party business rules solutions available for the Python platform.
 After some tinkering they were all pushed aside in favour of Python predicates.
-The reasoning goes that data scientists are well versed with the language, and would prefer programming in "native" Python to programming in some obscure dialect, or learning a completely new tool.
+The reasoning goes that data scientists are well versed with the language, and would prefer programming in Python to programming in some obscure dialect, or learning a completely new tool.

 ### PMML perspective